 AP classes are weighted differently because they’re more difficult.

 The best time to start taking college level courses is BEFORE you’re paying for them.
 College can be a trying time simply because of the curriculum.
-Students who do well in college are prepared for the increase in difficulty – a change many experienced before setting foot on University grounds, thanks to AP classes.
-If you’re going to crash and burn, better you do it sooner rather than later.
-Not only will you be free of the financial consequences of it, but you will have a much better idea of what college is like so you can start preparing a better way of studying before its starts costing you.
+Students who do well in college are prepared for the increase in difficulty – a change many experienced before setting foot on university grounds, thanks to AP classes.
+You will have a much better idea of what college is like so you can start preparing a better way of studying before it starts costing you.